Extreme Rules (2010): Storylines

 The professional wrestling matches at Extreme Rules involved professional wrestlers performing as characters in scripted events pre-determined by the hosting promotion, WWE.
 Results were predetermined by WWE's writers on the Raw and SmackDown brands, while storylines were produced on WWE's weekly television shows, Monday Night Raw and SmackDown.

 The main storyline from the Raw brand featured John Cena and Batista feuding over the WWE Championship.
 The feud had begun several months previously and been a feature of several pay-per-views, including WrestleMania XXVI, where Cena defeated Batista to win the championship.
 Following WrestleMania, on the April 5 episode of Raw, Batista attacked Cena after a match.
 It was announced that Batista would receive his rematch in a Last Man Standing match at Extreme Rules.

 World Heavyweight Champion Jack Swagger from the SmackDown brand was scheduled to face Raw wrestler Randy Orton.
 Swagger won the Money in the Bank ladder match at WrestleMania, earning a contract for a guaranteed championship match at the time and place of his choosing.
 He used the contract on the April 2 episode of SmackDown, defeating Chris Jericho to win the World Heavyweight Championship after Jericho had been attacked by Edge.
-After a number one contender's match between Jericho and Edge ended in a double count-out, Raw guest host David Hasselhoff announced that Swagger would face Orton, who had beaten Swagger on two occasions, in an Extreme Rules match.
+After a number one contender's match between Jericho and Edge ended in a double countout, Raw guest host David Hasselhoff announced that Swagger would face Orton, who had beaten Swagger on two occasions, in an Extreme Rules match.

 Chris Jericho and Edge also had a scheduled match on the card.
 Edge returned from injury at the Royal Rumble, winning the Royal Rumble match, and earning a match for a championship of his choosing at WrestleMania.
 Edge elected to wrestle then-World Heavyweight Champion Jericho, but lost.
 On the following episode of SmackDown, after being refused a rematch, Edge attacked Jericho, allowing Jack Swagger to cash in his Money in the Bank contract and win the championship.
-After a number one contender's match between Jericho and Edge went to a double count-out, it was announced that they would face each other in a steel cage match.
+After a number one contender's match between Jericho and Edge went to a double count-out, it was announced that they would face each other in a Steel Cage match.